xdurana/cookiecutter-pypackage/docs/index.md

 You are now ready to start development on your project!
 The CI/CD pipeline will be triggered when you open a pull request, merge to main, or when you create a new release.

-To finalize the set-up for publishing to PyPi or Artifactory, see [here](./features/publishing.md#set-up-for-pypi).
+To finalize the set-up for publishing to PyPi, see [here](./features/publishing.md#set-up-for-pypi).
 For activating the automatic documentation with MkDocs, see [here](./features/mkdocs.md#enabling-the-documentation-on-github).

 ## Acknowledgements